-11.0 Special Provisions
+- 11.0 Special Provisions - a.
+Nurses: - (1) The District shall provide an in-service training program, or permit attendance at an accredited institution in order to help nurses meet their licensing renewal requirements.
+Such a program will be partially on a released time basis and partially after-hours. - (2) If a nurse's scheduled duty-free 30 minute lunch break is interrupted for emergencies or special situations (see Section 5.0 above), compensatory time shall be granted or the lunch period extended so that the situation is handled in an equitable manner. - (3) If nurses are required to work outside of their assigned annual basis, they must be granted compensatory time off, or paid for the time at their regular rate. - b.
+Special Education: - (1) Resource Specialist teachers shall not be assigned to teach or cover regular or Special Day Classes except in emergency situations of a non-recurring nature or as part of a plan to provide additional non-classroom time pursuant to Section 8.0 of this Article. - (2) The District shall, in accordance with applicable statutes, provide staff development training to regularprogram teachers who teach Special Education students.
+Such staff development training shall be treated as a priority purpose for use of the existing allocation of minimum or shortened days. - (3) Special Education personnel who have been directed to be available at a given time for additional days of employment shall be informed as to confirmation or cancellation 30 calendar days prior to such additional employment.

-a.
-Nurses:
+c.
+Psychologists: Assessment and testing of Special Education students for initial placement, change of placement and three year reevaluation shall be the responsibility of the School Psychologists.

-- (1) The District shall provide an in-service training program, or permit attendance at an accredited institution in order to help nurses meet their licensing renewal requirements.
-Such a program will be partially on a released time basis and partially after-hours. - (2) If a nurse's scheduled duty-free 30 minute lunch break is interrupted for emergencies or special situations (see Section 5.0 above), compensatory time shall be granted or the lunch period extended so that the situation is handled in an equitable manner. - (3) If nurses are required to work outside of their assigned annual basis, they must be granted compensatory time off, or paid for the time at their regular rate.
+d.
+Medical Procedures: No employee shall be requested or required to perform any medical procedure on a student (such as intermittent catheterization, injections, suctioning or drainage), except for a School Nurse or person otherwise trained and qualified.

-b.
-Special Education:
+e.
+Continuation Schools: Except in compelling circumstances necessitating confidentiality, continuation high school teachers shall, as soon as practicable, be advised of the reasons a new enrollee is being referred to the school.

-- (1) Resource Specialist teachers shall not be assigned to teach or cover regular or Special Day Classes except in emergency situations of a non-recurring nature or as part of a plan to provide additional non-classroom time pursuant to Section 8.0 of this Article. - (2) The District shall, in accordance with applicable statutes, provide staff development training to regularprogram teachers who teach Special Education students.
-Such staff development training shall be treated as a priority purpose for use of the existing allocation of minimum or shortened days.
+f.
+Special Provisions for Novice Teachers: To assist with the retention of "novice teachers," (those in their first school year of service as a teachers defined as the equivalent of 130 full-time paid days during the period July 1 - June 30), to the extent practicable, novice teachers shall:

-- (2) Special Education personnel who have been directed to be available at a given time for additional days of employment shall be informed as to confirmation or Cancellation 30 calendar days prior to such additional employment. - c.
-Psychologists: Assessment and testing of Special Education students for initial placement, change of placement and three year reevaluation shall be the responsibility of the School Psychologists. - d.
-Medical Procedures: No employee shall be requested or required to perform any medical procedure on a student (such as intermittent catheterization, injections, suctioning or drainage), except for a School Nurse or person otherwise trained and qualified. - e.
-Continuation Schools: Except in compelling circumstances necessitating confidentiality, continuation high school teachers shall, as soon as practicable, be advised of the reasons a new enrollee is being referred to the school. - f.
-Retention of "Novice Teachers": To assist with the retention of "novice teachers, (those in their first school year of service as a teachers defined as the equivalent of 130 full-time paid days during the period July 1 June 30), to the extent practicable, novice teachers shall: - (1) Not be assigned adjunct duties (coordinatorships, coaching, auxiliary periods, activity assignments, etc.) Be exempt from roving (see Article XXII, 11.0) - (2) Be exempt from "traveling" assignments, i.e. teachers assigned to teach in more than one classroom per day, and - (3) If secondary, be limited to no more than two preparations.
+- (1) Not be assigned adjunct duties (coordinatorships, coaching, auxiliary periods, activity assignments, etc.), and are to be exempt from "roving" assignments (see Article XXII, 11.0); - (2) Be exempt from "traveling" assignments, i.e. teachers assigned to teach in more than one classroom per day; and - (3) If secondary, be limited to no more than two preparations.